Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 Physique is still a measure of a character's strength, endurance, toughness, but characters who are not cybernetically enhanced are limited to Physique of 3.

-**Special.** Unlike Fate Core, characters only get an extra physical stress box if their Physique is 4 or 5.
-A character gets 2 extra physical stress boxes if their Physique is 6 or 7.
-Something that is possible with a very high spec cybernetic body.
+**Special** — Unlike Fate Core, characters only get an extra physical stress box if their Physique is 4 or 5.
+A character gets 2 extra physical stress boxes if their Physique is 6 or 7 (Something that is possible with a very high spec cybernetic body).

 #### Physique and the Four Actions

-O obstacles that require the application of brute force—most often to overcome a situation aspect on a zone—or any other physical impedance, like prison bars or locked gates.
+{{{O}}} — Overcome obstacles that require the application of brute force—most often to overcome a situation aspect on a zone—or any other physical impedance, like prison bars or locked gates.
 Of course, Physique is the classic skill for arm-wrestling matches and other contests of applied strength, as well as marathons or other endurance-based challenges.

-C Physique has a lot of potential for advantages in physical conflict, usually related to grappling and holding someone in place, making them **Pinned** or **Locked Down**.
-You might also use it as a way of discovering physical impairments possessed by the target—grappling the old mercenary tells you that he has a **Bum Leg** or some such.
+{{{C}}} — Physique has a lot of potential for advantages in physical conflict, usually related to grappling and holding someone in place, making them {{Pinned}} or {{Locked Down}}.
+You might also use it as a way of discovering physical impairments possessed by the target—grappling the old mercenary tells you that he has a {{Bum Leg}} or some such.

-A Physique is not used to harm people directly—see the Fight skill for that.
+{{{A}}} — Physique is not used to harm people directly; use the Fight skill.

-D Though you don't generally use Physique to defend against attacks, you can use it to provide active opposition to someone else's movement, provided you're in a small enough space that you can effectively use your body to block access.
+{{{D}}} — Though you don't generally use Physique to defend against attacks, you can use it to provide active opposition to someone else's movement, provided you're in a small enough space that you can effectively use your body to block access.
 You might also interpose something heavy and brace it to stop someone from getting through.

 #### Example Stunts

-**Servo Enhanced Cyberarticulation** – Your cyborg body is structurally enhanced and equipped with powerful load lifting servos. +2 to O rolls for carrying and lifting.
+**Servo Enhanced Cyberarticulation** — Your cyborg body is structurally enhanced and equipped with powerful load lifting servos. +2 to {{{O}}} rolls for carrying and lifting.

-**Toxin Scrubbers** – Your meat organs are supplemented with bioelectrical filters and toxin scrubbers. +2 to D against drugs and poisons, including alcohol.
+**Toxin Scrubbers** — Your meat organs are supplemented with bioelectrical filters and toxin scrubbers. +2 to {{{D}}} against drugs and poisons, including alcohol.

-**Grappler** – +2 to C on foes you are grappling with.
+**Grappler** — +2 to {{{C}}} on foes you are grappling with.

 ### Pilot

 Pilot replaces Drive and it's the skill for operating vehicles of all kinds; ground or air.
 Pilot applies if you are using a vehicle's manual controls, if you are controlling it through a direct interface, or if you are operating a vehicle through a remote interface.

-Many smart vehicles also have the Pilot skill and can use it to operate themselves according to human instruction, but only with safe operating parameters or to avoid danger.
+Many smart vehicles also have the Pilot skill and can use it to operate themselves according to human instruction, but only within safe operating parameters or to avoid danger.

 #### Pilot and the Four Actions

-O to navigate difficult terrain or perform exceptional maneuvers.
+{{{O}}} — Navigate difficult terrain or perform exceptional maneuvers.

-C to put yourself in prime position or to put a foe in a bad position.
+{{{C}}} — Put yourself in prime position or to put a foe in a bad position.

-A Pilot is not normally used for attacks, unless you are ramming a target with your vehicle.
+{{{A}}} — Pilot is not normally used for attacks, unless you are ramming a target with your vehicle.
 In which case both you, your target, and your vehicle take the same amount of stress.

-D to avoid attacks and advantages that target your vehicle.
+{{{D}}} — Avoid attacks and advantages that target your vehicle.

 #### Example Stunts

-**Getaway Driver** – +2 to Pilot a ground vehicle when you're being chased.
+**Getaway Driver** — +2 to Pilot a ground vehicle when you're being chased.

-**Stunt Pilot** – +2 to C with Pilot if you are performing an acrobatic maneuver.
+**Stunt Pilot** — +2 to {{{C}}} with Pilot if you are performing an acrobatic maneuver.

-**Hot Pickup** – +2 to D when you are piloting into a hostile situation for a pick up or drop off.
+**Hot Pickup** — +2 to {{{D}}} when you are piloting into a hostile situation for a pick up or drop off.

-**Enhanced Drone Control Rig** – Your top of the line cyberware provides a strong and security signal for remotely interface piloting drones.
+**Enhanced Drone Control Rig** — Your top of the line cyberware provides a strong and security signal for remotely interface piloting drones.
 You get +1 to pilot drones you are interfaced with.

 ### Resources